clman94/Wolf-Gang-Engine/README.md

 ### Building
 ___
 Building _should_ be quite simple.
 It uses modern C++17 features so **you are required to use the latest GCC 7, Clang 7, and VS 2017 15.7 compilers in order to compile this project correctly.** C++17 helped simplify some code that would otherwise be distasteful workarounds <cl><font size="1">(well... most of the script system code is riddled with distasteful workarounds but not as much as it could be *OK?*)</font></cl>.
+3rdparty libraries are compiled as part of this project's source to ensure you have the correct version.

 Dependencies:
 - Latest compiler with C++17 compliance (GCC 7, Clang 7, and VS 2017 15.7)
 - CMake

 Clone the repository and cd to the new directory.
-The `--recursive` is important because it will clone and initialize the submodules as well.
-I might consider just inlining those third party libraries if it becomes too much of an inconvenience.
+The `--recursive` is important here because it will clone and initialize the submodules as well.
+I might consider just inlining those third party libraries if it becomes too much of an inconvenience so any feedback is welcome.
 ```bash
 git clone --recursive https://github.com/clman94/Wolf-Gang-Engine.git
 cd Wolf-Gang-Engine